-These are the sheets that tell you what happens to your chosen army in the pre-game section of AK.
+Army event sheets.
+These tell you what happens to your chosen army in the pre-game section of AK.
 The event sheets also detail the limits placed upon your army in terms of equipment and quality.

 AK uses an asset system similar to the Square Bashing one.
 An army gets allowances for assets which it can roll for.
 Some armies are not allowed certain assets.

 Game table size Peter pig games should fit on a normal living room table.
 6 by 3 feet.
-This helps limit huge sideways moves as teh armies are fully engaged after turn 1.
+This helps limit huge sideways moves as the armies are fully engaged after turn 1.

-Basing convention Peter Pig rules use 3x3 cm bases for most troop types. this size is tactile. has the samee frontage when turned and allows figure formations to have depth as well as width.
+Basing convention Peter Pig rules use 3x3 cm bases for most troop types. this size is tactile. has the same frontage when turned and allows figure formations to have depth as well as width.
 3x3 cm bases for 2,3 or 4 figures. vehicles are un-based but some players do (that is fine for the rules)

 Game length Most PP games last 6 turns.
-The games are always alternate move type but with interaction via saves, reaction and opportunity.2 Hours.
-5 turns initially then a player may stop then the other player has to pay victory points to extend the game.
+The games are always alternate move type but with interaction via saves, reaction and opportunity.
+3 Hours.
+Coundown from 21.
+D6 deducted every turn.

 Principal victory condition The two sides usually have different criteria to win.
 Most victory conditions are awarded D6 multiples so their exact worth is not known until the game end.
 Capturing tactical objectives.
 Destroying enemy units.
 Don't let them survive.